This is the second part of my mini blog series to help you navigate the process of going to Sogang University’s KLEC General Korean (KGP200).

-- Make sure you arrive so that your visa will expire after the session is over.
+- Plan the day you arrive carefully so that your visa will expire after the session is over.

-- After each session, there is about a week or so break before the next session starts.
+- If you are planning to take more than one session.
+After each session, there is about a week or so break before the next session starts.

-- When the session is over and before you tourist visa has expired, leave Korean and enter another another country.
+- When the session is over and before you tourist visa has expired, leave Korea and enter another another country.
 This does not have to be your home country.
 Most go to Japan or Hong Kong.
-Again make sure that you can enter said country with just your passport.
+Again make sure that you can enter this other country with just your passport too.
 (For example, Americans can’t go to China with just their passport but can go to Japan.)

-- When you return to Korea for the next session, you will get another stamp and be allowed to stay for another 90 days (or however long you are allowed to stay).
+- When you return to Korea for the next session, you will get another stamp and be allowed to stay for another 90 days (or however long you are allowed to stay depending on your country).

 - You can repeat this for as many sessions as you wish to stay in Korea.

-If you really want to have a student visa or an alien card for some reason, here’s how you do that.
+If you want to have a student visa, here’s how you do that.